 That PG Rating

 Language.
 As always, I’m so appreciative when Pixar is held to a higher Disney standard.
-No language to report.
+No offensive language or swear words to report.

 Violence and Suspense.
 It was difficult to explain to my 4-year old that these were “nice skeletons,” finding her at times terrified when the skeletons would make jerky quick movements or unexpected jumps.
 Add that along with some intimidating alebrijes (animal spirit creatures) and suspenseful animated action – she plopped herself in my lap about mid-movie.